 Last Updated on

 Filipino Coconut Macaroons Recipe are delicious, soft, and chewy.
-Usually, we use desiccated coconut as the main ingredient.
-Desiccated as in a “dry” form.
-But in other countries, they use “flaked” coconut, which is a bit softer in consistency and whiter or lighter in color compared to the one we are used here in the Philippines.
+Usually, we use desiccated coconut as the main ingredient, as in a “dry” form.
+But in other countries, they use “flaked” coconut.
+Which is a bit softer in consistency and whiter or lighter in color compared to the one we are used here in the Philippines.
 Plus, our coconut macaroons have airy texture and softer, not dense.
 And, we bake them in cute little cupcake liners.

-Filipino Coconut Macaroons has become synonymous with pasalubong, desserts, snacks, treats or just a sweet.
-There are several recipes are available on the internet today and some are using even just two ingredients, dessicated coconut and condensed milk is enough to make dozens of macaroons.
+Coconut Macaroons have become synonymous with pasalubong, desserts, snacks, treats, or just a sweet.
+Several recipes are available on the internet today, and some are using even only two ingredients, desiccated coconut and condensed milk are enough to make dozens of macaroons.

-Do you know that we can also use those ‘freshly‘ squeezed coconut in your macaroons?
+Do you know that you can also use those ‘freshly‘ squeezed coconut in your macaroons?
 They taste fresher and more soft and chewy.
-The coconut milk can then be used for other Pinoy desserts such as Ginataang Halo Halo and Maja Blanca.
+You can then use the coconut milk for other Filipino desserts such as Ginataang Halo-Halo and Maja Blanca.

 Filipino Coconut Macaroons Recipe